holoflash/oxlint-config-ui/CONTRIBUTE.md

    - Describe what you have done and submit PR for review.

 ## Code Style
-- Run `pnpm lint` before submitting your PR.
+- Run `bun lint` before submitting your PR.

 ## Questions or Suggestions?
 - Open an issue if you have questions, suggestions, or want to discuss a new idea.